 If you’re thinking of starting a mentorship program, that’s great!
 Across a wide range of verticals, mentorship programs are proven to be an effective way for organizations to improve their culture and productivity.
 That’s why over 71% of fortune 500 companies have built mentoring programs.

 Before you start thinking of getting your hands-dirty with setting up your mentorship program, the best thing you can do is to take a step back and think through why you are setting up your program and what you hope to achieve.

-What are your objectives and KPIs?
+In other words, what are your objectives and KPIs?